-If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will increase by 13 percent by 2028.
+If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will grow by 13 percent by 2028.

-There are a couple of reasons why these jobs are growing so fast.
-One is homeowners tapping into government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction residences.
+There are a couple of reasons why these positions are growing so rapidly.
+One is homeowners using government refunds to purchase more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot home market and a property shortage that’s driven a boost in new construction houses.

-A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is someone who fixes, installs and maintains heating and cooling units.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Air conditioners